OXID-eSales/developer_documentation/development/tell_me_about/event/event_example.rst

 Let's begin with the constructor.
 The constructor expects a PSR compatible logger.
-Apart from that type hinting is always a good practice, we need it here explicitely because we want to autowire the logger in the DI container, so this type hint is necessary.
+Apart from that type hinting is always a good practice, we need it here explicitly because we want to autowire the logger in the DI container, so this type hint is necessary.

 The next method `logDatabaseActivity()` does exactly this: It writes